lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/3-concerns.md

 There are a number of work-arounds:

-- We could use a soft delete so that we don’t actually remove a record but just mark it as deleted.
+- We could use a soft delete so that we don't actually remove a record but just mark it as deleted.
 - Another option could be to copy the data to another microservice, but we would have to resolve how we wanted to handle synchronizing changes in that data.